From Diffen

 [edit] Flavor

 Ales are usually described as "robusty, hearty and fruity".
-Lagers are characteristically "smooth, elegant, crisp, fruity, and clean".
+Lagers are characteristically "smooth, elegant, crisp, and clean".

 [edit] Sub types